-JLA is an acquisitive business which acquired 6 businesses in 2020 alone.
+JLA is a highly acquisitive business which has acquired 12 businesses in the last four years.
 These, coupled with previous acquisitions means that JLA now has a much larger number of supplier relationships which requires a risk based approach in seeking to ensure that there is no slavery or human trafficking in our business or supply chain.
 As part of our initiative to identify and mitigate risk, we have for a number of years carried out a review of our equipment supply chain across the Group to identify and assess any areas of potential risk.
-Given the responses received, the nature of our supplier's business operations and their location we consider the risk to be low.
-This year that review has included the suppliers within our acquired businesses within the Fire and Heat divisions and we will continue to enhance our supplier due diligence process so that it identifies higher risk relationships across our enlarged supplier base.
+Given the responses received, the nature of our suppliers' business operations and their location we consider the risk to be low.
+During the last 12 months we have undertaken a period of consolidation and integration in relation to the businesses we have acquired, which has meant a reduction and rationalising of supplier relationships.
+We will continue to enhance our supplier due diligence process so that it identifies higher risk relationships across our enlarged supplier base.
 We will terminate our relationship with any supplier who fails to engage in this process and continue to request that any new supplier confirms their adherence to the JLA Principles as a mandatory part of the supplier on-boarding process.
+Over the last 12 months, and given its enlarged supplier base, JLA has invested in its Procurement function to better manage its suppliers and to ensure all suppliers adhere to the JLA Principles, and identify any higher risk suppliers in the context of modern slavery.
+This year we shall also develop and roll out a supplier code of conduct which we shall ask our suppliers to adhere to.
+This code will address modern slavery as well as wider ESG concerns.